 People living with disability

-WWILD is a Queensland based organisation who support people with intellectual disabilities who are survivors of crime by providing free counselling, support groups, and helping with referrals.
+WWILD is a Queensland based organisation who support people with intellectual or learning disabilities who have experienced sexual abuse or have been victims of crime by providing free counselling, case management support and therapeutic groups.

 Phone: 07 3262 9877